Ars-Digitale/java-21-study-guide/docs/module-04/beyond-classes.md

 - Declared without `static`.
 - Has an implicit reference to the enclosing instance.
 - Can access both static and instance members of the outer class.
-- Requires an enclosing instance for instantiation.
+- Since it is not static, it has to be called through an instance of the enclosing class.

 ```java
 class Outer {